IDSA EDUCATION SYMPOSIUM

 Work that brings together inter and multi-disciplinary teams including academia, industry, and community stakeholders to create experiences that continue to cross the divide, such as lessons learned, new opportunities discovered, future developments, and pandemic-specific insights.

 Verena Paepcke-Hjeltness, IDSA

-Verena's work focuses on the diffusion of design thinking and doing practices in design and non-design-oriented disciplines, with a focus on exploring visualization as a gateway to creative confidence and design-ability.
-She has been an educator for 15 years, teaching in Germany and the U.S. at Ohio State University, Savannah College of Art and Design, Drexel University, and Iowa State University.
-She frequently facilitates workshops on sketchnoting, design thinking and strategic planning in both academia and industry.
+She has taught in Germany and the U.S. at the University of Applied Sciences Potsdam, The Ohio State University, Savannah College of Art and Design (SCAD), Drexel University, and Iowa State University.
+She frequently facilitates workshops on sketchnoting, design thinking, and strategic planning in both academia and industry.